Skip to content

 Iterative Mode

-SEQ Input unaligned sequences path (FASTA format).
+SEQ Input unaligned sequences file in FASTA format (required).

-OUT Output MSA file path.
+OUT Output MSA file path (required).

 DIR Directory for storing temporary files.